HelgeMK/TicFocuserBT/README.md

 Comment on step mode: now can be set to either Full Step, Half Step, and Quarter Step.

 Comment on baud rate: Baud rate settings on Tic and HC-05 side need to be matching, e.g. 9.600 or 115.200.
 This needs to be done via the Ticgui, which requires to connect the Tic via USB to the pc.
 The baud rate for the HC-05 can be changed via minicom tool (for example).
-The change of the baud rate for the rfcomm port can be changed via the Ekos client (INDI controls).

 Config settings can be saved, now also covering the step mode and baud rate settings.